RallyTechServices/rallyeif-testrail/ReadMe.txt

 E.) Running the TestRail connector:
-    01) Edit a configuration file (such as "test_connections.xml" provided) and adjust it for your environment.
+    01) Edit a configuration file (such as the "configs/Connections-test.xml" provided) and adjust it for your environment.

     02) Run the connector:
             - Command:
-                > rally2_testrail_connector.rb  test_connections.xml  -1
+                $ rally2_testrail_connector.rb  configs/Connections-test.xml  -1
             - Output:
                 The output will be in the file "rallylog.log".